 Treating a blocked bile duct

-For both procedures, you don't eat or drink for about six hours before you have the stent put in.
-This is to make sure that your stomach and upper bowel are empty.
+For both procedures, you don't eat or drink for about 6 hours before you have the stent put in.
+This is to make sure that your stomach and the top part of your bowel are empty.
 You have a drug that makes you sleepy and relaxes you before the procedure.
 This is called a sedative.

 Your doctor puts a flexible tube called an endoscope into your mouth and they pass it down your throat to your stomach.
 The endoscope has a light and camera on the end.
 This means your doctor can see pictures of inside your body on a screen.

-They pass the tube through your stomach to your duodenum (the first part of the small bowel).
+They pass the tube through your stomach to the first part of your small bowel (duodenum).
 Your bile duct opens into the duodenum.

 Stents can be put into your bile duct by going through your skin.
 This is called percutaneous transhepatic cholangiography (PTC).

-You have a local anaesthetic injection into your skin above the liver to numb the area.
+Your doctor injects a local anaesthetic into your skin above the liver to numb the area.
+They also give you painkillers.
 Your doctor puts a long thin needle through the skin and liver, and into the bile ducts.
 You may feel a twinge when the needle goes into the liver or some discomfort around your right shoulder.
 They use ultrasound or x-rays to help guide the needle.

 You need to recover from the sedative.
 You might need to stay in hospital overnight while you recover.